weatherisgood2/ngpt/README.md

 # nGPT

-A lightweight Python CLI and library for interacting with custom OpenAI API endpoints.
+A lightweight Python CLI and library for interacting with OpenAI-compatible APIs, supporting both official and self-hosted LLM endpoints.

 ## Features